itiligent/NAS-Builder/README.md

 # NAS-Builder
-Backup cloud storage to NAS & mount cloud storage as a local virtual file system
+Build a Linux & Samba NAS and present this as a local disk (for applications which do not support NAS.)

+Inlcludes instructions for either configuring KVM hypervisor/virtio-fs, Wine or Docker options.